 The Full Frame Initiative (FFI) seeks independent contractor(s) to develop a foundation funding pipeline to support FFI’s expanding national Network program area and to develop a grant proposal that will be the basis for FFI’s applications for foundation funding in support of FFI’s national Network.
 We will contract with 1 or 2 development professionals, depending on the experience and availability.

-The Full Frame Initiative (FFI) is working to break cycles of poverty and violence through a novel approach that doesn’t require new programs or significant new funding.
+Organizational Information The Full Frame Initiative (FFI) is working to break cycles of poverty and violence through a novel approach that doesn’t require new programs or significant new funding.
 It does require taking action on two factors FFI has discovered:

 1) The small number of organizations that are effective with highly marginalized people share a common DNA: they support people in the full frame of their lives.
 2) Many more organizations are primed for this full frame practice, but they are stymied by systemic barriers.